esokullu/PIP/README.md

 ## Installation

-* Download PIP and extract
+* Download hack-mvc and extract
 * Navigate to `application/config/config.php` and fill in your `base_url`
 * You are ready to rock!
 Point your browser to your `base_url` and hopefully see a welcome message.

 ## Documentation

-Visit [http://gilbitron.github.com/PIP](http://gilbitron.github.com/PIP/) to see the documentation.
+Visit [http://esokullu.github.com/hack-mvc](http://esokullu.github.com/hack-mvc/) to see the documentation.

 ## License

-PIP is released under the MIT license.
+hack-mvc is released under the MIT license.

-Want to say thanks?
-[Consider tipping me](https://www.gittip.com/gilbitron).